-One of my favorite copywriting instructors turned me on to this book in 2001.
+One of my favorite writing instructors turned me on to this book.
 I enjoyed reading it even more the third time, for reasons I will explain.

 “Clarity, Simplicity, Brevity, Humanity” reads my handwritten note on the title page of William Zinsser’s On Writing Well.
 The rest of its pages are pinstriped with my underlinings.
-This book is so good, I reread it when the writing course was over.
+This book is so good, I reread it when Larry Asher’s writing course was over.
+That was in 2001.

-Recently I was visiting my father, who is an author and retired English professor.
-We were talking about writing and he said, “I have a book that you really should read.”
+Fifteen years later I was visiting my father, who is an author and retired English professor, to celebrate his 90th birthday.
+We were talking over drinks about writing and he said, “I have a book that you really should read.”

-Dad gave the book to me.
-I read it for a third time on the plane on my way home, this time through my father’s eyes.
+So I read this book for a third time on the plane on my way home, this time through my father’s eyes.
 He loves books and typically wouldn’t deface pages with my messy style of mark-up.
 (Instead, he would make faint underlines and margin notes in pencil.)
-But his inky scribbles jump from the pages of On Writing Well.
+But he made an exception here: His inky scribbles jump from the pages of On Writing Well.

 I treasure my copy because it’s a timeless guide to good writing.
 I treasure my father’s copy because his emphatic underlinings are not the same as mine.
 I circled “Writing improves in direct ratio to the number of things we can keep out of it that shouldn’t be there.”
 Dad wrapped an entire paragraph in curly brackets.
 It begins:

 “Clutter is the official language used by the American Corporation – in its news releases and its annual report – to hide its mistakes.”

 (Little did either of us know I would find my calling in marketing!)